Crossroads MVP

 - Use the same Attack Roll for each target.

-Path of One-Handed Fighting
+Path of Duelling UNF

 - Trait